Bonus Tax runs entirely in your browser using JavaScript (browser). Your data never leaves your device.

 - Traditional 401(k) deferrals reduce income-tax withholding but remain subject to FICA; HSA contributions made through payroll are exempt from both.

-- The true marginal rate is read from the 2025 federal brackets at base salary plus bonus.
+- The true marginal rate is read from the selected year’s federal brackets at base salary plus bonus.

 Sources